MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Understanding Position

 #### Global Position
-The center of a world is (0,0,0).
-It is the center of the grid that is visible when creating a blank world.
+In the property panel, setting an entity at 0,0,0 will place it at the  center of a world.
+This is the center of the grid that is visible when creating a blank world.

 #### Local Position
 An entity has an X,Y, and Z value that correlates to the distance (in meters) that it is positioned away from the center of the world.